ppipada-drv/orion-shadcn/README.md

   - tailwind > 4
   - react > 19
   - shadcn > 2.5 with newyork style
-  - icons (used in storybook): react-icons/fi
+  - icons (used in storybook): lucide-react

 - Lint/Fmt